jgdshkovi/cs-b657-sp2024-jagakovi-adadelek-meocakir-a1/README.md

 To try this injector, simply use the `inject_long_qr.py` and `extract_long_qr.py` files in place of `inject.py` and `extract.py`

-# Futute Improvements
+# Future Improvements

-- We could try implementing the position markers to capture the orientation of the QR code, for faster efficient decoding.
-Or the orientation of the blank form (but the initial blank form should have the position markers embedded which would make it a LOT easier to scan and orient.)
+- **Position Markers Implementation:** Consider incorporating position markers to capture the orientation of the QR code for more efficient and faster decoding.

-- Take care of rotation, translation of image to read & process the image correctly.
+- **Rotation and Translation Handling:** Address rotation and translation issues in image processing to ensure accurate reading and processing of the images.

+- **Computation Speed Optimization:** Explore techniques to enhance the processing speed, especially on the CPU.
+Additionally, investigate the feasibility of implementing GPU acceleration for further performance improvements (if applicable).

 # Contributions of the Authors
 **Cakiroglu, Mert Onur:** Designed preprocessing algorithm, Implemented barcode inject/extract answers.

 **Kovi, Jagadeesh:** Implemented answer detection algorithm.
-Experimented with Edge detection(not working completely).
-Image Orientation (didn't integrate)
+Experimented with Edge detection(partially successful).
+Naive Image-Orientation (didn't integrate)

 **Adelekan, Ade Emmanuel:** Experimented with different ideas for inject/extract(contour detection, steganography, rot. invariant)